Metastatic Breast Cancer: Types, First Symptoms, And Treatment Options

 In some cases, the first signs of metastatic breast cancer are a new lump or mass in the breast that you or your primary care doctor can feel.
 A lump that can be hard, painless, and has uneven edges is more likely to be cancer.
 But sometimes breast cancers may be soft, tender, and rounded.

-As per the American Cancer Society, sometimes doctors face patients who have unusual signs of happening breast cancer.
-According to the American Cancer Society, some unusual changes may be a symptom of breast cancer:
+As per sources, sometimes doctors face patients who have unusual signs of happening breast cancer.
+According to sources, some unusual changes may be a symptom of breast cancer:

 Regularly increasing swelling of all or part of the breast